arjunmehta/node-georedis/README.md

 })
 ```

-If you have a large set you'd like to add in bulk, there a much quicker way:
+If you have a large set you'd like to add in bulk, there's a much quicker way:

 ```javascript
 var locations = [[43.6667, -79.4167,  'Toronto'],